 Under Alternative 1, regions would only have the authority to close their state waters and prohibit red snapper landings.
-This prohibition would extend, however, to red snapper legally harvested in Gulf federal waters, including the portion that exists within the region despite an inability to close the portion of federal waters that exist in the region.
-Despite the prohibition of landings in that region, red snapper could still be harvested in the federal waters portion of that region and landed in any neighboring region that remains open to landings.
+However, if the federal waters are open, a region could only prohibit all red snapper recreational landings if their regional quota has been harvested; if their quota has not been harvested, and the federal waters are open, red snapper legally harvested anywhere in the Gulf federal waters, including the portion that exists within the region, could still be landed in the region.
+If the regional quota is taken, resulting in the prohibition of landings in that region, red snapper could still be harvested in the federal waters portion of that region and landed in any neighboring region that remains open (i.e., has available quota).
 This would not affect the total amount of red snapper harvested by the Gulf recreational sector because total harvest would be quota-limited.
-However, continued red snapper harvest in the federal waters portion of a region that has prohibited landings could reduce the expected effects of the prohibition (e.g., the intent of the prohibition may be to reduce harvest pressure and improve harvest rates when the prohibition is lifted).
-Additionally, if a region has already landed its quota, the inability to close the federal waters within that region could result in continued red snapper harvest, landed in another region, which could result in localized resource depletion.
-Conversely, landing red snapper in a different region than it was harvested would reduce harvest pressure in the region of landing.
+However, continued red snapper harvest in the federal waters portion of a region that has already landed its quota could result in localized resource depletion.
+Conversely, landing red snapper in different region than it was harvested would reduce harvest pressure in the region of landing.
 These effects - increased/decreased harvest pressure and associated possible depletion/improved stock - could result in associated negative and positive economic effects due to, for example, reduced (or enhanced) catch rates and fishing quality, longer (or shorter) open seasons, and increased (or decreased) fishing demand.